PhantomPilots/AutoFarming/README.md

 `git clone https://github.com/PhantomPilots/AutoFarming.git`<br>
 and press `ENTER`.
 This downloads the code into a folder named _AutoFarming_.

+#### Additional Python modules
-1. Now we need to install some additional Python modules for the scripts to work.
-To do so, follow these steps:
+Now we need to install some additional Python modules for the scripts to work.
+To do so, click on `install.bat` that is within `scripts`.
-   1. Open the _AutoFarming_ folder.
-   2. Like before, while pressing the `SHIFT` key, right-click inside the folder and then click on `Open PowerShell window here`.
-   3. Once the terminal opens, paste the command: `python -m pip install -r requirements.txt` and press `ENTER`.

 ### Code updates